 Insureds are required to specify the vehicles they want to include in the Business Auto Policy (BAP).
 The BAP determines which vehicles qualify as “covered autos”.
 Covered autos can be identified by one or more numerical symbols that can be found in the Declarations.
 They are also known as “covered auto designation symbols.”
 BAP includes a section of numbers 1 through 9 and 19.
 Each of these numbers represents a section of covered autos.

-Any Auto: It provides the broadest coverage.
+It provides the broadest coverage.
 It includes automobiles owned by the business, rented, leased, or borrowed autos, as well as non-owned autos.

 All owned auto

 It includes all-owned private as well as commercial automobiles.